-Like Jobs, politicians often leave the "big" reveals until their end of speeches; for example, the 2011 UK budget left a cut in fuel duty until the very end of the budget.
+- Similarly, politicians often leave the "big" reveals until their end of speeches; for example, the 2011 UK budget left a cut in fuel duty until the very end of the budget.
 The end result is a noticeable "oh snap" moment among observers, including there at the speech and elsewhere, watching live.
 It also makes for prettier news coverage.

 - This is known as a "doorknob moment", where the very act of leaving prompts one party in the about-to-be-terminated conversation to offer information that had not come up, though it is more often the person who is not walking out the door that offers up new information.